Making Open Source Easy - Orchestrating the Open Source Contribution Workflow

-To give you an insight, these are some of the projects which we currently manage as individual contributors:
+To give you an insight, these are some projects which we currently manage as individual contributors:

 As you can see, the list goes on (for a good reason), and we have more interesting projects on the way which you can find here 😉

-And some of the major things which we were looking to do were to:
+And some major things which we were looking to do were to: